Estimating Forest Attributes

 user-defined areal region (should be contained within the spatial extent

-), simply pass a spatial polygon
+of the FIA.Database object), simply pass a spatial polygon

-object (from sp
+object (from sp or sf packages) to the

-argument of clipFIA
+mask argument of clipFIA.
+While

-polygon objects continue to be supported, we highly
+sp polygon objects continue to be supported, we highly

-encourage the use of sf
+encourage the use of sf objects given that sp

 below, the spatial subset does little to reduce the size of our

-object, although the effect is likely to be
+FIA.Database object, although the effect is likely to be

 much more substantial if applied to a larger state or region.